 Making Space on the Shelves: Open Access Books in Open Science

-• Funding open access books for libraries, publishers and authors.
+- Funding Open Access books for libraries, publishers and authors

 What you will learn:

-• Increase awareness of diamond and community-led open access models and operations
+- The benefits and value of diamond and community-led open access models and operations

 Experts: